microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/examples/Remove-MgBetaServicePrincipalDelegatedPermissionClassification.md

 Remove-MgBetaServicePrincipalDelegatedPermissionClassification -ServicePrincipalId $servicePrincipalId -DelegatedPermissionClassificationId $delegatedPermissionClassificationId
 ```
-This example shows how to use the Remove-MgBetaBetaServicePrincipalDelegatedPermissionClassification Cmdlet.
+This example shows how to use the Remove-MgBetaServicePrincipalDelegatedPermissionClassification Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).